 Sun protection standards in comparison

-That is why the UV STANDARD 801 is the only test method we use to guarantee excellent UV-protective clothing.
+That is why for us the UV STANDARD 801 is the only test procedure to ensure excellent UV protective clothing.

 Good to know